trustnote-org/rust-trustnote/README.md

 [![Build Status](https://travis-ci.org/trustnote/rust-trustnote.svg?branch=master)](https://travis-ci.org/trustnote/rust-trustnote)

-Rust core implementation for TrustNote, currently it connects to the TrustNote testnet only.
+Core re-implementation of TrustNote using Rust, currently it connects to the TrustNote testnet only.

 # Getting Started

+## Prerequistes

+* Ubuntu Linux - The SDK can be downloaded from https://github.com/trustnote/rust-trustnote/releases/download/0.3.0/ubuntu_ttt.zip
+* Or Windows - The SDK can be downloaded from https://github.com/trustnote/rust-trustnote/releases/download/0.3.0/windows_ttt.zip

+*Note: You can also compile the SDK for other target platforms.
+If you want to do so, the source code is available [here](https://github.com/trustnote/rust-trustnote/archive/0.3.0.zip):*

-## Get the Release
+## Get the Release (Unbuntu Linux)

 1. Download the package and unzip it